-Normally, life is viewed from the perspective of people as they appear in public.
-It is not unusual to come across a rich looking individual only to realize that their background or where they call home is not as lavish.
-When what we consider to be normal is transformed inside out, then a whole new dynamism of sights emerges.
+Usually, life is viewed from the perspective of people as they appear in public.
+It is not unusual to come across a rich-looking individual only to realize that their background or where they call home is not as lavish.
+When what we consider normal is transformed inside out, a whole new dynamism of sights emerges.

-These pictures aim to unwrap the essence of life
+Unwrapping the essence of life

 China is a big economy competing on the global front with countries such as the US, UK, and Japan.
-These pictures aim to unwrap the essence of life as it is for the ordinary Chinese family; a display of the conditions under which they survive.
+These pictures aim to unwrap the essence of life as it is for the ordinary Chinese family, a display of the conditions under which they survive.

 Chinese families & their belongings

-It takes a great deal of persuasion to convince people that might never have their photograph taken before, to carry all their possessions to the front of the house and pose for a picture.
+It takes a great deal of persuasion to convince people that might never had their photograph taken before to carry all their possessions to the front of the house and pose for a picture.
 While it is given that different people will have different paths to follow in life, these pictures show the extent to which human existence is interwoven.

 These pictures will be pieces of history

 When Huang Quingjun and Ma Hongjie decided to do a joint project in 2003, they knew that it would take time.
-Since then they have held a couple of exhibitions, showing the results of their collaboration.
+Since then, they have held a couple of exhibitions, showing the results of their collaboration.